Thibault-GILLARD/EPF-API-TP/README.md

   - Read a specific resource.

+Answer: Update an existing resource, or create one if it doesn't exist.

 - **Question 8:** In FastAPI, how do you define an endpoint to handle a POST request with JSON data?\*

   - @app.post("/endpoint")